Live in Italy without working

 Documents Related To Your Passive Incomes

-Here there is a big part of documents for proving You have enough stable and continuous passive incomes for being eligible for an Elective Residence Visa For Italy.
+Here, there is a big part of documents for proving You have enough stable and continuous passive income to be eligible for an Elective Residence Visa For Italy.

-You need to show documented and detailed guarantee of substantial and steady economic resources.
+You need to show a documented and detailed guarantee of substantial and steady economic resources.

 A typical example of relevant documents is banking institutions’ letters stating currently available funds.

-You have to be more detailed as possible, so you need to show: type of account, account balance, and monthly earnings.
+You have to be as detailed as possible, so you need to show: type of account, account balance, and monthly earnings.

 Or documents from other sources that will provide you with additional financial revenues.

-These may be like Social Security pension or other types of pension, property ownership and lease agreements, business ownership, dividends, and related documentation.
+These may include Social Security pensions or other types of pension, property ownership and lease agreements, business ownership, dividends, and related documentation.

 Then, to demonstrate the continuity of these amounts, you must show solid bank account/s and a set monthly income.